 31. Recording Hearings

-Hearings (but not deliberations) are recorded by Moravian College for purposes of review in the event of an appeal.
+Hearings (but not deliberations) are recorded by Moravian University for purposes of review in the event of an appeal.
 The parties may not record the proceedings and no other unauthorized recordings are permitted.
-The Decision-makers, the parties, their Advisors, and appropriate administrators of Moravian College will be permitted to listen to the recording in a controlled environment determined by the Title IX Coordinator.
+The Decision-makers, the parties, their Advisors, and appropriate administrators of Moravian University will be permitted to listen to the recording in a controlled environment determined by the Title IX Coordinator.
 No person will be given or be allowed to make a copy of the recording without permission of the Title IX Coordinator.

 32. Deliberation, Decision-making, and Standard of Proof